chrisss/learningDynamicsInSocialDilemma/README.md

 It should be possible to vary the payments and set the initial aspirations of the individuum and it's time dependancy.
 One can also imagine a local regulation, what would reflect an influence of the governement.
 With the cellular automata it is possible to perform a sort of peer pressure (the influence of the nearest neighbourhood on the individuum's decision), what is what we want to observe in detail.

+More details to the learning process:
+We want to perform learning by a stimulus which is depending of the previous achieved payment and the aspiration of the player.
+Like this one gets a positiv or negativ stimulus depending if the payoff was satisfactory or not.

 ## Fundamental Questions